What is mediation?

 If you live in any of the local government areas below you may be eligible for free mediation for neighbourhood (civil) disputes.

-Please contact either your local council or CAB’s mediation service on 9325 4121 for further information.
+Please contact either your local council, CAB’s mediation service on 9325 4121, or CAB's Infoline service on 9221 5711 for further information.